MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 For example, if neighborhoods represented clusters, then cluster or multistage sampling work best when the neighborhoods are very diverse.
 A downside of these methods is that more advanced techniques are typically required to analyze the data, though the methods in this book can be extended to handle such data.

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Suppose we are interested in estimating the malaria rate in a densely tropical portion of rural Indonesia.
+Suppose we are interested in estimating the malaria rate in a densely tropical portion of rural Indonesia.
 We learn that there are 30 villages in that part of the Indonesian jungle, each more or less similar to the next, but the distances between the villages is substantial.
 Our goal is to test 150 individuals for malaria.
 What sampling method should be employed?